 Building: N28 – Old Veterinary Building

-Ms Mmampedi Mathibe is a Lecturer in the Department of Public Health, Epidemiology and Biostatistics Unit.
+Ms. Mmampedi Mathibe is a Lecturer in the Department of Public Health, Epidemiology and Biostatistics Unit.
 She teaches Epidemiology, Biostatistics, Population Health Measurements and Research Methods in Public Health.
 She is a member of the SMU Infectious Diseases Team, SMU Community Outreach Team and NDoH – NPEC.
 Alumni – University of Limpopo, Wits Technikon, University of Pretoria, MEDUNSA and Wits.
 She often collaborates with colleagues in teaching, supervising students and research both internally and externally.
 Furthermore, she collaborate with NICD, NHLS and Tshwane District Health.
-Her research interests are in STIs and Reproductive Health, Substance use and abuse and Infectious Diseases.
+Ms Mmampedi Mathibe is involved in supervising MPH students and mentors Field Epidemiology students from FETP/NICD.
+Her research interests are in STIs and Reproductive Health, Substance use and abuse (nyaope) and Infectious Diseases.

 Mr Modikwe Rammopo

 Position: Lecturer in Occupational and Environmental Health Unit